electron-userland/electron-builder/docs/configuration/configuration.md

 * <code id="Configuration-directories">directories</code><a name="MetadataDirectories"></a>
   * <code id="MetadataDirectories-buildResources">buildResources</code> = `build` String - The path to build resources.

-    Please note — build resources is not packed into app.
+    Please note — build resources is not packed into the app.
 If you need to use some files, e.g. as tray icon, please include required files explicitly: `"files": ["**/*", "build/icon.*"]`
   * <code id="MetadataDirectories-output">output</code> = `dist` String - The output directory.
   * <code id="MetadataDirectories-app">app</code> String - The application directory (containing the application package.json), defaults to `app`, `www` or working directory.
 * <code id="Configuration-files">files</code> The [files](/configuration/contents.md#files) configuration.